webdiscus/html-bundler-webpack-plugin/README.md

 - `false` - disable minification
 - `true` - enable minification with default options
-- `auto` - in `development` mode disable minification, in `production` mode enable minification with default options, use [minifyOptions](#option-minify-options) to customize options
+- `'auto'` - in `development` mode disable minification, in `production` mode enable minification with default options, use [minifyOptions](#option-minify-options) to customize options
 - `{}` - enable minification with custom options, this object are merged with `default options`\
   see [options reference](https://github.com/terser/html-minifier-terser#options-quick-reference)